frcCVPR/frc-loss/README.md

 In the **notebooks** folder all the images shown in the manuscript are generated using jupyter notebooks.
 The data and network models used in the notebooks are deposited in [Zenodo repository](https://zenodo.org/record/5831014#.YdnW_VjMLeo)

-Examples of training FRC neural networks, and additional processing with FRC will be added soon.
+Examples of training FRC neural networks, and additional processing with FRC will be added in the next days.